TheLolCoder2007/newserver.ps1/README.md

   * An folder in \~ \(home dir\) who doesn't exist.
   * With package \"unzip\" \(installed with \"sudo apt install unzip\"\)
 * Windows (10 recommended) and powershell 7
-## This project needs translations, please help me with translating this whole project. you can see it [here](/assets/langs)Thanks!
+## This project needs translations, please help me with translating this whole project. you can see it [here](/assets/langs).
+Thanks!
 ### Languages:
 1. English
+2. Dutch
-2. Yours?
+3. Yours?
 ###
 ## I hope you will enjoy this project!